GitLab Trial Guidelines

 • Repository Mirroring

-• Any of the above approaches can be combined with mirroring to make sure branches, tags, and commits are synced
+• Any of the above approaches can be combined with mirroring to make sure that branches, tags, and commits are synced

 • Items such as Merge Requests and issues are not synced